Does Your Business have a Budget?

 A well-considered budget helps when making important decisions, and provides a baseline for determining whether a business is achieving its goals and objectives by providing a set of metrics to measure performance during the year.
 A budget helps businesses control expenses, manage inventory and cash flow, make key investment decisions, secure funding and attract investors / new partners.

 Despite the important role a budget plays many SMEs don’t invest the time and effort to create and implement one.
-Some of the reasons business owners typically give for not having or using a formal budget include: “I don’t know how to”, “I don’t think it is a good use of my time”, “My business isn’t big enough” and “There’s no need – all the information is in my head.”
+Some of the reasons business owners typically give for not having one include: “I don’t know how to”, “I don’t think it is a good use of my time”, “My business isn’t big enough” and “There’s no need – all the information is in my head.”

 Here are 5 tips to help you put a budget in place: